1712n/dn-institute/content/attacks/posts/2021-05-19-PancakeBunny.md

 ## Losses

 If calculated at prices at the time of the incident, PancakeBunny's loss was about $200 million.
-BUNNY token lost almost 95% of its value (the average price was around $150 before the attack, it raised up to $240 for a short time after, then fell to almost 0 within minutes and, hours later, recovered about 5% of the average price).
+BUNNY token lost almost 95% of its value.

 ## Timeline